 Dracula takes control of the local barmaid Zena who falls in love with him, though Dracula regularly beats her.
 Dracula plans to punish the Monsignor by turning his niece, Maria into a Vampire.

 Dracula orders Zena to bring Maria to him and though she succeeds, before he can bite her Maria manages to escape.
-Dracula tells Zena she must be punished for he failure.
+Dracula tells Zena she must be punished for her failure.
 She tries to convince Dracula that he doesn’t need Maria as he has her, but Dracula responds by killing her savagely and then ordering the priest to burn her body to a crisp before she can rise as a Vampire.

 Dracula later manages to sneak into Maria’s room where he bites her.
 Mueller enters the room just after the Vampire has finished and wards him off with holy items.
 He then pursues the fleeing monster across the rooftops but is attacked and bludgeoned by the priest.

-As he slowly dies from his wounds he tells Paul, his nieces fiance that he must find and destroy Dracula and lets him know about the weaknesses of the Vampire, as well as the fact that the priest is working with Dracula.
+As he slowly dies from his wounds the Mueller tells Paul, his nieces fiance that he must find and destroy Dracula and lets Paul know about the weaknesses of the Vampire, as well as the fact that the priest is working with Dracula.
 The Monsignor and Paul did not like each other before hand due to the fact that Paul was an atheist.
 Still he trusts Paul to destroy the evil he blames himself for releasing before dying.

 Paul later manages to find the priest and forces him to take him to Dracula.
 Paul drives a stake through Dracula’s heart just before he wakes up.
 Unfortunately as Paul is an atheist he does not perform the last rites and Dracula does not die.
 He then proceeds to rip the stake from his chest and throws it at Paul and chases him, with Paul barely managing to escape.